Written By: JustBoilers.com Experts | Last Updated: May 2022

 - Restart the boiler and confirm the pressure is correct

 After completing the work the engineer should hand you a checklist detailing what they did, and any faults they found requiring attention.
-Use the opportunity to ask any questions about their report.
-These should be included in the price.
+This is your opportunity to ask any questions you may have about their report.
+Your engineer will talk you through any issues you may have, and resolve any further problems until you’re completely happy.

 There are health and safety regulations in place regarding who may work on a boiler in the UK.
 If gas, you must use a gas safe engineer in order to comply with the law.